VirtualFade/js-object-manipulation/README.md

   { name: 7, artist: 15, description: 272, url: 32, alt: 98 },

   { name: 6, artist: 10, description: 78, url: 31, alt: 92 }

+Note: Through personal counting, the name of the first element would either be 26, or 23 without white spaces.
+I'm unsure how it would be 24 as according to the example.